 Costa Rica Drivers License

+The validity of your home country license is NOT based on its expiration but rather the date handwritten inside your visa stamp!
 Also important.
 If you are not driving on a valid license, you have NO insurance coverage even if you paid for it.

 While the process is simple enough, the time to do it may be a bit daunting.
 Plan on from one to two hours.
 See my recent experience here.